Coronavirus COVID-19 situation in Cancun

 While there are currently no restrictions for flights into or out from Mexico the government has taken steps at the airport to increase the safety of visitors and locals alike.
 Sanitary filters have been implemented in the arrival terminals and thermal cameras are being used to detect possible cases and prevent contagions.

-Currently less than 5% of the hotel rooms in Cancun and Riviera Maya are occupied.
-The low occupancy during the contingency has led to most of hotels to close their doors and more than a hundred are closed.
+Currently less than 20% of the hotel rooms in Cancun and Riviera Maya are occupied.
+From June 8th 2020 hotels are allowed to open their doors with some sanitary restrictions.

-In addition to this, many other sites have temporarily closed their gates so we suggest you contact us directly if you have a question about when an attraction will be opened again.
+Please visit reopening tours and attractions or contact us if you have a question about when an attraction will be opened again.

 To know more about reopenings please visit: